 Japanese Encephalitis Update

 JE is a serious illness that affects the brain.
 Although many people get infected with the JE virus without becoming ill, for those who do show symptoms, 1/3rd will recover, 1/3rd will die and 1/3rd will suffer serious brain damage.
 The virus that causes JE is carried by culex mosquitoes which breed in flooded rice fields.
 Mosquitoes feed on infected pigs and wild birds, and infected mosquitoes transmit JE virus to humans and animals while feeding.
 The disease is inherently rural in nature.
 JE is endemic in the Terai (southern Nepal that borders with India), with maximum number of cases occurring in the western districts of Banke, Kanchanpur and Kailali.
-Immunization programs targeting children in the JE affected districts of Nepal in 1999 and 2005 have decreased the number of cases in these areas.
-Since 2009, JE immunization is included in the national immunization program in JE endemic districts of Nepal.
+Immunization programs targeting children in the JE affected districts of Nepal have decreased the number of cases in these areas.
+Since 2009, JE immunization is included in the national immunization program in JE endemic districts.

 JE is firmly established in the Kathmandu valley with several cases each year being admitted to different area hospitals.
 The highest risk months for JE are August, September and early October of each year.
 This raises the question as to whether all residents and tourists to Kathmandu Valley should receive the vaccine against JE.